Summer is finally here!

 For good protein sources, add in wild fish, duck, and detoxifying mung beans.

-Other foods to include in the diet are peaches, asparagus, summer squash and seaweed.
+Other cooling foods to include in the diet are peaches, asparagus, summer squash and seaweed.

-And do not forget to chop up fresh herbs, adding them to salads for enhanced flavour and health benefits.
+And don’t forget to chop up fresh herbs.
+You can add them to salads for flavour and health benefits.
 Some favourites include cilantro, mint, dill, and parsley.

 This upcoming season is one of joy, activity, growth, and expressive energy.